Near-Optimal Search Time in $\delta$-Optimal Space, and Vice Versa: Indexing with our Grammar

 \subsection{Optimal search time}

 We now show how to obtain optimal search time, $O(m+occ)$, by slightly increasing the size of our $\delta$-bounded index.
 As in previous work \cite[Sec.~6.7]{talg}, we use a larger geometric structure, of size $O(g \log^{\epsilon} g)$ for some constant $\epsilon > 0$, which reports in $O(\log \log g)$ time per query and $O(1)$ per result.
-This structure is constructed in $O(g \log g)$ expected time using $O(g \log^{\epsilon} g)$ working space.
-The only requirement about the grammar used to build this structure is that it must be balanced, as is our grammar of \cref{sec:grammar}.
+This structure is constructed in $O(g \log g)$ expected time using $O(g \log^{\epsilon} g)$ working space \cite[Thm.~2]{abr:focs2000}.